openspyrit/spyrit-examples/2021_DLMIS_Hands-on/readMe.md

 3. Download dataset https://www.creatis.insa-lyon.fr/~ducros/hands_on/datasets-dlmis21.tar

-1. Extract the dataset (there is an error in `tar: Unexpected EOF in archive`, even if the files appear with the good size (1.5Go = 860Mo + 586Mo)) :
+1. Extract the dataset (there is an error in `tar: Unexpected EOF in archive`, even if the files appear with the good size (1.5Go = matrices 860Mo + nets 586Mo)) :

         tar xvf datasets-dlmis21.tar

-1. Update the dataset path in the notebook `main.ipynb`
+1. Update the dataset path in the notebook `main.ipynb`.
+Look for the two occurences of `data_root =` and replace the quoted value with the path to your data folder, containing matrices and nets subfolders.